backstage/backstage/.changeset/rude-comics-float.md

 '@backstage/plugin-jenkins': patch
 ---

-Sort Jenkins biuld by timestemp in CITable
+Sort Jenkins build by timestamp in `CITable`